 They work together, playing through the whole song and in the end, making different comments about how they think it turned out.
 Each person moves to the music, whether that is through swaying like Sheehan, bopping their head like Kevin, or tapping their foot.

 Kevin, when he is not making music, works at Last Exit Vinyl House.
 He calls himself an “overqualified” store clerk, as he puts away the records, making different decisions about what should be in the store and where everything fits in.

 “The reason I work at the record store is because it gives me time to work on music,” he says.

 When walking into Last Exit Vinyl House, you would never know that Kevin was a successful musician back in the ‘90s and now.
 The sweet, summery sound of Beach Boys blast over the speaker as Kevin sings along under his breath, tapping his fingers on the vinyl records to the beat.
 Kevin, while working at the Vinyl House, can continue to work on his music, whether that is through the band, producing or working with other artists.
 Music is one of the biggest parts of his life, and always will be.

-Sara Crawford is a junior journalism student from Lakewood, Ohio, with a minor in public relations.
-This will be her third semester working for The Burr, and she is the managing editor this semester.
-In addition to working for The Burr, she is an assigning editor for The Kent Stater.
+Sara Crawford is a senior journalism student from Lakewood, Ohio, with minors in public relations and political science.
+She is the editor-in-chief for The Burr, this being her fourth semester.
+In addition to working for The Burr, she is the opinions editor for The Kent Stater and an intern for the Cleveland Magazine.
 She has always had a passion for writing, starting with short stories about her friends and dog throughout elementary school and advancing from there.
-She is excited to get more experience through the magazine, and she cannot wait to see what the semester holds.
+She is excited to see what this semester holds for both The Burr and herself!
 You can follow her on Twitter at @sara_crawford1 to learn more about her journey in journalism!